aureliayang/EcoSLIM_CONUS/README.md

 * A parallel version EcoSLIM based on domain decomposition using the latest multi-GPU with CUDA-aware MPI technique.
 * Halo cells are used around each subdomain to store particles out of boundary and then transfer these particles.
 * The purpose of this development is to handle the particle tracking at the continental US scale with long timescale.
 * It can be applied to real cases now.
-Optimization continues.
+Irregular boundaries are supported.
-* Load balancing is coming soon!
+* Optimization continues.
+Load balancing is coming soon!
+* Please refer to README.md in **src** folder for details.
 * Welcome to download and use.
 Enjoy!
-* Please refer to README.md in src folder for details.
 ## CONUS domain
 ![image](https://github.com/aureliayang/EcoSLIM_CONUS/blob/main/imgs/conus.png)
 ## Subdomain demonstration